 Jennifer Smith from the University of Kentucky stated, “This confirms our hypothesis that having the bitter-taste genotype did influence sodium consumption,” while adding that the results “are an important step in determining how genotypes affect eating behavior and how eventually that can affect our cardiovascular health.”

 Personalized medicine is on the rise because of reasons like this.
 Each person varies greatly from the next, meaning their problems need specific cures.

 Dr. Mariell Jessup from the University of Pennsylvania Heart and Vascular Center said, “If patients understood why they crave salt, it might help them curb it a little bit.”

-Understanding that you may be genetically prone to certain tastes can help people realize it’s a real issue, not just a personal preference of flavor.
+Understanding that your genetic sensitivity to certain tastes can help people realize it’s a real issue, not just a personal preference of flavor.

 Another study took 407 participants from a cardiovascular risk reduction clinic in Kentucky, with an average age of 51.
 Out of the group, 73% were women and 93% were Caucasian.
 All had two or more cardiovascular risk factors.

 The majority of the group did not smoke and had a BMI (body mass index) of 30%.
 About a third of the group were taking ACE inhibitors, while 19% were taking an ARB.